newville/microprobe_docs/doc/starting.rst

     :width: 80%

-This will allow you to identify peaks in an XRF spectrum, re-start the spectrum acquisition, and read conts in each pre-defined ROI.
+This will allow you to identify peaks in an XRF spectrum, re-start the spectrum acquisition.
+Counts and Counts-per-second can be read in the status bar at the bottom of the screen.

 ..  _starting-samplestage: